 It’s 5 o’clock somewhere – check out these things to do in Conroe, Texas!

-The city of Conroe is located about a 45-minute drive north of Houston and is full of adventure for everyone.
+The city of Conroe is located about a 45-minute drive north of Houston and about a 4-hour drive south of Dallas and is full of adventure for everyone.
 With Lake Conroe as the playground and the Margaritaville Resort right on the lake, you’ll have many options to keep your family busy for days!
 These things to do in Conroe, Texas, will keep you busy for hours!

 Kim C. partnered with Visit Conroe on an all-expense-paid trip at Margaritaville Resort and around town.
 All opinions in this travel feature are her very own.

 Things To Do In Conroe, Texas